Can I stay in My Apartment If I File Bankruptcy, and Can I Rent Another House or Apartment in the Future?

 Can you rent an apartment while in chapter 7 bankruptcy?

-You can rent an apartment with bankruptcy on your record.
+You can rent an apartment with a bankruptcy on your record.
 There are a lot of people who rent their homes.
 Many of them are confronted with severe financial problems that have made them consider bankruptcy, so it’s no surprise that many renters want to know how filing for bankruptcy will impact their chances of renting.

 Do bankruptcies clear evictions?
 Unfortunately no. An eviction will remain on your public record after filing bankruptcy, but you should still be able to rent an apartment or new house.